pablodecm/phd_thesis/src/101_chapter_1.md

 discovered in 2012 by the CMS
 and ATLAS collaborations [@higgs2012atlas; @higgs2012cms].
 The cubic $\lambda v$ and quartic $\lambda$ terms will give rise to self-interaction interaction vertices.
-The cubic or trilinear Higgs is studied using data from the CMS experiment in [Chapter @sec:higgs_pair].
-The determination of the Higgs self-coupling is an important cross-check of the spontaneous symmetry breaking mechanism.
+The so-called cubic or trilinear Higgs coupling is discussed in a Higgs pair search using data from the CMS experiment in [Chapter @sec:higgs_pair].
+The direct determination of the Higgs self-coupling is an relevant missing piece, and an important proof of consistency of the spontaneous symmetry breaking mechanism.

 <!-- ### Standard Model Lagrangian {#sec:sm_lagrangian} -->